 http://www.spillresponse.nl/index.php/Category:Oil_Spill_Response_Manual

 Viewing the information can be done by anyone.
-A user is required to log in In order to add or change information.
+A user is required to log in, to add or change information.
 We do, however, invite everyone to add or change information as they find necessary.
-In order to obtain a personal log-in, email me
+To obtain a personal log-in, email me

 Individual chapters can be viewed by clicking on Chapter Titles listed below.